dipendra-mule/conducky/website/docs/user-guide/incident-reporting.md

 ### Mobile Tips:
 - Use the device's back button to navigate safely without losing your draft
 - Tap and hold text fields to access copy/paste options
-- Use the device's camera to capture evidence directly
+- Use the device's camera to capture related files directly
 - Reports can be submitted on any screen size

 ## 🔄 After You Submit